Step 3.3: Upgrade Facilities and Install Electrical Infrastructure

 Overview

-Once you’ve selected your chargers and locations, you will likely need to upgrade your facility to accommodate new electrical infrastructure and/or parking and operations patterns.
+Once you have selected your chargers and locations, you will likely need to upgrade your facility to accommodate new electrical infrastructure and/or parking and operations patterns.
 Involving your facilities manager, fleet manager and electric utility from the beginning can help to avoid roadblocks in this stage.

 Throughout the process, school districts should carefully consider intended and unintended impacts on surrounding communities and any community benefits that could be supported through an upgraded facility.

-Preparing now for your future electric bus fleet growth is essential to avoiding duplicative construction and infrastructure costs.
-For example, concrete can be installed in removable blocks that can be lifted out with a forklift, while electric vehicle supply dispensers can be installed on metal plates to make them more readily interchangeable.
-You could also run additional conduit and increase panel capacity now and wait to purchase the chargers needed when the buses arrive.
+Preparing now for your future electric school bus fleet growth is essential to avoiding duplicative construction and infrastructure costs.
+For example, concrete can be installed in removable blocks that can be lifted out with a forklift, and electric vehicle supply dispensers can be installed on metal plates to make them more readily interchangeable.
+You could also run additional conduit and increase panel capacity now and wait to purchase the chargers needed when the electric school buses arrive.

 Things to do: